kids encyclopedia robot

 Notable work

-Andrea Rose Fraser (born 1965) is a performance artist, mainly known for her work in the area of Institutional Critique.
-Fraser is based in New York and Los Angeles and is currently Department Head and Professor of Interdisciplinary Studio of the UCLA School of Arts and Architecture at the University of California, Los Angeles.
+Andrea Rose Fraser (born 1965) is a performance artist, mainly known for her work in the area of institutional critique.
+Fraser is based in New York and Los Angeles and is a professor and area head of the Interdisciplinary Studio of the UCLA School of Arts and Architecture at the University of California, Los Angeles.

 Early life and career